OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 Jonathan's son was Merib-baal,

-> and Merib-baal was the progenitor of Micah.
+> and Merib-baal was father to Micah.

 ---